Notice and Takedown procedure

 - The notice shall be assessed in accordance with Dutch law and will, wherever possible, be based on recent legal examples of the particular case.

 - Messages that are submitted for assessment must directly relate to the alleged illegal information of the customer of Greenhost.
-Reports that only relate to morality, decency or other pertained behaviors are not considered.
+Reports that only relate to morality, decency or other pertained behaviours are not considered.

 - The notice can contain the following requests: